 The constructed distribution (subjective) is as follows: the probability density is 3.0 in the interval from 1.0 to 1.25 and the probability density is 0.333 in the interval from 1.5 to 2.25.
-Consequently, the probability that a sampled value of the Climate Index is in the interval from 1.0 to 1.25 is 0.75, and the probability that a value is in the interval from 1.5 to 1.25 is 0.25.
+Consequently, the probability that a sampled value of the called the called the called the probability that a value is in the interval from 1.5 to 1.25 is 0.25.
+Consequently, the probability that a sampled value of the Climate Index is in the interval from 1.0